San Bruno pipeline explosion: Private party

 Through more than 20 law firms, over 100 plaintiffs have sued Pacific Gas and Electric and/or its parent, PG&E Corporation, in the Superior Courts of California in over 70 separate lawsuits.
 Virtually all were filed in the local state court, the Superior Court of California for the County of San Mateo.
-All the cases were considered and transferred to Judge Steven L. Dylina on March 4, 2011, and designated as Judicial Council Coordinated Proceeding (JCCP) No. 4648, PG&E "San Bruno Fire" Cases.
+All the cases were consolidated and transferred to Judge Steven L. Dylina on March 4, 2011, and designated as Judicial Council Coordinated Proceeding (JCCP) No. 4648, PG&E "San Bruno Fire" Cases.
 On June 3, 2011, the plaintiffs filed a consolidated Master Complaint.

 On July 5, 2011, PG&E's lawyers filed their Answer to the Master Complaint.
 A week later, the San Francisco Chronicle ran a front-page story attacking the defendants for invoking certain routine defenses in their answer, like state-of-the-art and comparative negligence.

 In July 2012, the plaintiffs lodged a deposition in San Mateo County Superior Court claiming that PG&E management ignored employee concerns about GIS data inaccuracies that impeded inspection of the pipeline.

 In September 2013, PG&E settled the claims of 347 victims.
 PG&E had previously settled with 152 victims; the additional settlements brought the total payment to $565 million for 499 victims.
 Two victims' lawsuits remained after the settlement, but newspapers later reported the $565 million figure as the final settlement for all victim claims.
 PG&E stated in its 2015 annual report that it had paid $558 million in third-party claims, and $92 million in legal costs, and received $515 million from insurance.